Robert A.J. Signer, Ph.D.

 Bernadette Chua is a Ph.D. student in the Biomedical Sciences Program at the University of California San Diego studying protein quality control mechanisms in hematopoietic stem cells.
 Prior to joining the Signer Lab, Bernadette was a research technician at the University of California, Los Angeles where she investigated the role of macrophages in HIV infection and engineered immune cells to eliminate HIV reservoirs.
 Bernadette received her B.S. in Microbiology, Immunology, and Molecular Genetics from the University of California, Los Angeles.

-Michelle Hsu is a fourth year Human Biology student at the University of California San Diego.
-She supports research projects in the Signer Lab by assisting with genotyping, animal care and general lab maintenance.
-Michelle is currently working on becoming a certified medical scribe and is planning to apply to medical school after graduation in 2019.
+Connor Lennan is a third year Human Biology student at the University of California San Diego.
+He supports research projects in the Signer Lab by assisting with genotyping, animal care and general lab maintenance.
+Connor is planning to apply to medical school after graduation in 2020.